Key elements of Retail Ready Packaging design

 Retail Ready Packaging from an industry leader

 Retail Ready Packaging is ideal for modern retailers.
-Customers will purchase more from sustainable brands, and Retail Ready Packaging is one way to convey sustainability while achieving cost savings for your business.
+Customers will purchase more from sustainable brands, and Shelf Ready Packaging is one way to convey sustainability while achieving cost savings for your business.

 If you are ready to create or improve upon a Retail Ready Packaging program, BillerudKorsnäs can help.
 We create custom sustainable packaging solutions that lower production costs, help the environment and resonate with customers.
 For more information on how to design various types of packaging program, read our ebook, “From Concept to Reality: The Packaging Development Process.”